 Fake counseling agencies

-This is a type of mortgage fraud where scam artists claim that they can negotiate your loan with your mortgage lender and require either an upfront fee or monthly payments.
-However, the fake counseling agency will then run off once they receive the money, leaving the homeowner further behind on their mortgage loan payments and with less money to fix the situation.
+This is a type of mortgage fraud where scam artists claim they can negotiate your loan with your mortgage lender and require either an upfront fee or monthly payments.
+However, the fake counseling agency will run off once they receive the money, leaving the homeowner further behind on their mortgage loan payments and with less money to fix the situation.

 Debt-elimination